Darren Waller Player Prop Bets for the NFL Playoffs | Las Vegas vs. Cincinnati 1/15/2022

 Recent Performances

-- In last week's outing against the Chargers, Waller totaled 22 yards on two receptions.
+- In last week's matchup with the Chargers, Waller grabbed two passes for 22 yards.

-- In his last three games, Waller has two receptions (nine targets) for 22 yards, averaging 7.3 yards per game.
+- Waller has caught two passes on nine targets for 22 yards during his last three games, averaging 7.3 yards per game.

 Waller's Las Vegas Teammates